 Stone Mountain Lake

-The Stone Mountain Lasershow was one of the highlights of our camping trip.
-For 45 minutes, we watched the mountain carving come alive as images dance across it.
-Complete with drones, flame cannons, fireworks, and iconic music the Stone Mountain Lasershow is not to be missed!
+For 45 minutes, we watched the mountain carving come alive as images danced across it.
+Complete with drones, flame cannons, fireworks, and iconic music, the Stone Mountain Laser Show was spectacular!

 The Grist Mill & Covered Bridge